-For business strengthening activities to have aResources provided in the amount of COPwider coverage and regional scope, free e-lear-631.600 billion in 108,800 operations via the ning courses (Mooc - Massive Online Open Course) and e-learning courses with an innovative scheme of specialization and support26 were created, which allowed the companies to put into practice the acquired knowledge.
+For business strengthening activities to have a wider coverage and regional scope, free e-learning courses (Mooc - Massive Online Open Course) and elearning courses with an innovative scheme of specialization and support were created, which allowed the companies to put into practice the acquired knowledge.
 As a supplement, videocalls focused on management topics were held.
 These e-learning courses benefited 4,069 entrepreneurs from 102 cities and municipalities.